streamnative/examples/cloud/README.md

 }
 ```

-For `audience`, is the address of the accessed service.
+For the `audience` field, is the address of the accessed service.